rzarno/php-rag/README.md

 `https://ollama.com/`

 - B. Run GPT-4o via OpenAI API (this option is faster but requires OpenAI API key):
 - B.1.
-Create api_key.txt file inside app/src and put there your OpenAI API key
+Create .env file inside app/src and put there your OpenAI API key
 - B.2. use Ada002TextEncoder.php in class in app/src/loadDocuments.php by uncomment line 9 and removing line 10